Castillo San Felipe del Morro: National Park (1961–present)

 In 1961, the United States Army officially retired from El Morro.
 The fort became a part of the National Park Service to be preserved as museums.
 In 1983, the Castillo and the city walls were declared a World Heritage Site by the United Nations.
 In honor of the Quincentennial of the voyages of Columbus in 1992 the exterior esplanade was cleared of palm trees that had been planted by the U.S. Army in the Fort Brooke era, and restored to the open appearance this "field-of-fire" for El Morro's cannon would have had in colonial Spanish times.
 Parking lots and paved roads were also removed, and the El Morro lighthouse repaired and restored to its original appearance.
-El Morro was used as a film set in the 1996 motion picture Amistad.
+The 1963 film Thunder Island featured an extensive foot chase and shootout scene filmed at El Morro.
+El Morro was also used as a film set in the 1996 motion picture Amistad.
 Steven Spielberg used it to represent a fort in Sierra Leone where African slaves were auctioned in 1839.
 African slave labor was used in addition to local labor to help build the castillo.
 El Morro was a defensive military fortification and a major component of San Juan's harbor defense system.
 Puerto Rico as such was considered by the Spanish crown as the "Key to the Antilles"; no enemy ship could navigate its waters without fear of capture.

 An annual artisans festival is held at the fort every July.

+The fort is home to a resident colony of around 200 stray cats that are believed to have been descended from cats introduced either during colonial times or in the mid-20th century as part of rat eradication programs.
+Following concerns over an increase in their population, in 2023 the National Park Service announced it would contract an animal welfare organization to remove the cats and threatened to hire a pest control agency if it were to fail.
+However, the plan was suspended following a lawsuit by animal welfare groups in 2024.